StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

   * Dataset Visualization
   * Image Preprocessing
   * Class distribution normalization
-  * Image batching to feed them into the classifier during training
+  * Image Batching to feed them into the classifier during training
+  * Image Augmentation

 ### Part 2
 #### Then I summarize what deep learning architecture I chose and how I monitored training and validation: